greengreengreen/data_structure_n_algos/next_greater/next_greater.md

     return res
 ```
 ### With technique Montonic stack O(n)
-So the any element bewtween [i+1, j] has to be greater than A[i].
+So any element between [i+1, j] has to be greater than A[i].
 A[j+1] is the first element in A[i+1:] to be smaller than A[i].
 Let's focus on find the A[j+1].
 Recall in variant4, we were finding the first element in A[i+1:] to be greater than A[i].
 We take the prototype in variant4 and use it to find the first smaller element's index. </br>
 How should we change solutions in variant4? </br>
-In variant4, we had a stack increasing in index and descreasing in values.
+In variant4, we had a stack increasing in index and decreasing in values.
-Let's change it to maintaining a stack which is increasing in index but increasing in values.
+Let's change it to maintaining a stack that is increasing in index but increasing in values.
 How does the new stack work?
-If we encounter an index j, whose value A[j] is smaller than any elements in stack, then we have found the j which statisfies all the is in stack.
+If we encounter an index j, whose value A[j] is smaller than any elements in the stack, then we have found the j which satisfies all the is in the stack.
 Because we loop from left to right, all the is are smaller than j.
 So, before we append j into stack, we pop out all the eligible is in stack which has A[i] > A[j].
-This way, we get all the i, j pairs and maintains the monitonic stack.
+This way, we get all the i, j pairs and maintains the monotonic stack.
 Note that we actually put j-1 into the res as it is A[j] > A[i].</br>

 ```python
 def v5_adv(A):